Big Pigeon - Pottawattamie County, Iowa

 Foggia:

-Airfields around Foggia on the Adriatic east of Naples could now support US 15th Air Force operations in Northern Italy, Austria, and the Balkans.
+Airfields around Foggia on the Adriatic east of Naples could now support US Fifteenth Air Force operations in Northern Italy, Austria, and the Balkans.

 The Foggia Airfields